 At Kenwood Vineyards, we are committed to making the best wines and treating the earth with the utmost respect.
-Some of our vineyards have been producing grapes for over 140 years and we want to ensure that we will be growing grapes on the land in another 140 years.
 By following sustainable growing practices, Kenwood Vineyards can continue the tradition of quality winemaking for generations to come.
 We adhere to this philosophy and make every effort to reduce waste, recycle and lower energy consumption.

 Sustaining the Earth, Maintaining Our Livelihood